SQL Patterns

 Pattern 10: Conditional Aggregation

-Problem: Calculate multiple metrics sliced by a condition in a single query pass — without subqueries.
+Problem: Calculate several metrics split by a condition in one query pass — without subqueries.

 Count / Sum by Condition